History of Mexico: President Enrique Peña Nieto (2012–2018)

 On July 1, 2012, Enrique Peña Nieto was elected president of Mexico with 38% of the vote.
 He is a former governor of the state of Mexico and a member of the PRI.
 His election returned the PRI to power after 12 years of PAN rule.
 He was officially sworn into office on December 1, 2012.

 The Pacto por México was a cross-party alliance that called for the accomplishment of 95 goals.
 It was signed on 2 December 2012 by the leaders of the three main political parties in Chapultepec Castle.
-The Pact was lauded by some international pundits as an example of solving political gridlock and effectively passing institutional reforms.
+Some international pundits lauded the Pact as an example of solving political gridlock and effectively passing institutional reforms.
 Among other legislation, it called for education reform, banking reform, fiscal reform and telecommunications reform, all of which were eventually passed.

-However, this pact was ultimately jeopardized when the center-right PAN and PRI pushed for a revaluation of, and end to, the monopoly of the state-owned petroleum company, Pemex.
-This ultimately resulted in the dissolution of the alliance in December 2013 when the center-left PRD refused to collaborate on legislation that would have allowed for foreign investment in Mexico's oil industry.
+This pact was ultimately jeopardized when the center-right PAN and PRI pushed for a revaluation of, and end to, the monopoly of the state-owned petroleum company, Pemex.
+This facilitated the opening of Mexico's energy sector to private investment, and allowing foreign companies to participate in oil exploration and production.

+The disappearance of 43 students from the Ayotzinapa Rural Teachers' College in 2014 became a symbol of the country's ongoing struggle with violence, corruption, and impunity.

-President Andrés Manuel López Obrador (2018–present)
+President Andrés Manuel López Obrador (2018–2024)

 On July 1, 2018, Andrés Manuel López Obrador was elected president with 30,112,109 votes (53.19% of the total votes cast.)
 Lopez Obrador is the leader of the National Regeneration Movement and he headed the Juntos Haremos Historia coalition.
-The coalition also won 306/500 seats in the Chamber of Deputies, 69/100 federal Senate seats, several governorships, and numerous local elections.
+Known for his populist policies, focus on combating corruption, and promoting social welfare programs aimed at addressing poverty and inequality in the country.

 On 1 December 2018, López Obrador was sworn in as Mexico's first leftist president in decades.
 The administration has had to contend with the coronavirus pandemic.
-The number of cases has continued to rise, but Mexico has attempted the gradual reopening of the economy.
-At least 500 Cuban health workers are helping tackle the new coronavirus in Mexico City, Mexican officials say, making it likely the largest contingent the island has deployed globally as part of its response to the pandemic.

 AMLO made his first trip outside the country to travel to Washington D.C. to sign the U.S.-Mexico-Canada Agreement.
-U.S. President Donald Trump and AMLO met at the White House, but Canada's Prime Minister, Justin Trudeau declined to attend, citing the coronavirus.
+Has been a prominent figure in Mexican politics for decades, known for his advocacy for the marginalized, his nationalist stance on economic issues, and his criticism of neoliberal policies.

+His presidency was marked by efforts to reduce violence, stimulate economic growth, and promote social programs, while also facing challenges such as managing relations with the United States and addressing criticism over his administration's approach to governance and policy implementation.

-In June 2021 midterm elections, López Obrador's left-leaning coalition lost seats in the lower house of Congress.
-However, his ruling coalition maintained a simple majority, but López Obrador failed to secure the two-thirds congressional supermajority.
-The main opposition was a coalition of Mexico's three traditional parties: the center-right Revolutionary Institutional Party, the right-wing National Action Party and the center-left Party of the Democratic Revolution.
+In June 2021 midterm elections, López Obrador's left-leaning coalition maintained a simple majority, but López Obrador failed to secure the two-thirds congressional supermajority.